 BSI auditors may identify opportunities for improvement with respect to the implementation of your management system.
 BSI auditors are not permitted to make recommendations, however opportunities for improvement are unlikely to be raised if your organisation has no intention or willingness to take any action.
 There is no requirement for an action plan to be submitted to BSI in relation to any opportunities for improvement documented in a BSI Assessment Report.
-BSI auditors are likely to note any action taken with respect to opportunities for improvement raised in a previous assessment.
+BSI auditors are likely to note any action taken with respect to opportunities for improvement raised in a previous assessment, in order to acknowledge and affirm your organisation's commitment to continual improvement.